schneik80/Fusion-Create-Discipline-Document/README.md

 ```

+Two related documents have been created.
+One for Manufacturing and one for Simulation.
+Each document can have a unique user working on it an not block the others.
+This is very useful for teams to ensure you can have different discipline working on a design concurrently.

 ### Render designs with a common render setup

 Using the start document's ability to pre store information.
 You open a new empty document and activate the rendering workspace.

-You can define new emissive bodies as lights and store several different options for floor.
-In addition you setup the render defaults for exposure, HDRI Environment map and background and camera focal settings.
+You can define new emissive bodies as lights and store several different options for floors.
+In addition you setup the render defaults for exposure, HDRI Environment map, background, and camera focal settings.
+Defining these in the start part ensure that as you make future renderings you can have consistent look and feel to you renderings.

 ```mermaid
 graph TD